Table of Contents

 Our definition shows that intangible items like time, data, and information, are distributed as much as tangible items like food, dairy, meat, equipment, and liquids.
 In fact, logistics of physical items usually involves efficiently, integrating flow of information, handling of materials, production, packaging, inventory, transportation, warehousing, and almost always, security.

-Delivery services ensure goods reach the consumer.
+services ensure goods reach the consumer.
 The source might be from the production base, or the distribution centre.
 Real examples of delivery services include post, courier, and relocation services.
 They often deliver goods on commercial and a private arrangements.

 Delivering Consumer Goods